The Barossa Valley and its wine industry are inseparable, and there’s no better place to taste Australia’s most famous drops than where they’re made.

 You can also visit Australia’s best known home kitchen at Maggie Beer’s Farm Shop.
 Stock up on gourmet goodies or watch a demonstration in the ‘studio’ (where The Cook and the Chef was filmed).

 There’s a rich past to uncover in this region, but few places can rival Seppeltsfield’s Centennial Cellar for sheer historic gravitas.
 The cellar has a library of barrelled Tawny port vintages stretching all the way back to 1878.
-There are barrels that predate the moon landing, WWII and even the sinking of the Titanic.
+There are barrels that predate the moon landing, World War II, and even the sinking of the Titanic.
 The private Centenary Tour of the cellar lets you taste the tawny that was made in your birth year.

 The Barossa Sculpture Park on the valley’s eastern edge offers amazing views, along with a range of giant abstract sculptures inspired by the natural landscape.
 Also check out Tanunda’s Barossa Regional Gallery, which displays work by local artists and touring exhibitions.
 If you’re looking for a souvenir, the JamFactory at Seppeltsfield hosts contemporary artists and a shop selling stunning (and functional) pieces like glassware, jewellery, hats and knives.